Table of Contents

 Why EAAs Are Important for the Keto Diet

 When you follow a keto diet, your carb intake is greatly reduced.
 This shifts your body into ketosis but also changes how your muscles respond to training and nutrition.
-EAAs play a significant role by supporting:
+EAAs play a significant role by supporting the areas below.

 1. Muscle Preservation